 - Paul Cezanne (Still life with milk jug and fruit)

 He was a post-impressionist artist who gave a classical touch in paintings.
-Here is one of the famous work of Cezanne, a classical breakfast scene from France.
+Here is one of the famous works of Cezanne, a classical breakfast scene from France.

 Food Painting- Contemporary Perspective

 There are many modern artists who love to paint food as the main subject.
 Often we see a dramatic change from ancient painting style to the modern method.
-The 21st century artists are usually seen interested in realism.
-Although there are different view points regarding realistic painting and traditional method, these photo-realistic works gained much popularity in the social platform.
+The 21st-century artists are usually seen interested in realism.
+Although there are different viewpoints about realistic painting and traditional methods, these photo-realistic works gained much popularity in the social platform.